|Subscribe | What is RSS|

 - Blue Creek Trail

 The South Rim Fire is not yet out.
 Hotspots remain and some smoke still lingers.
 For visitor safety, and to allow fire personnel to assess and begin rehabilitation of the burned areas, the South Rim, Emory Peak, and associated trails will remain closed until further notice.
 The NPS reminds park users that entry into closed areas is unsafe and unlawful.
-Map of Chisos Mountains Trails.
+See a Map of Chisos Mountains Trails depicting open/closed trails.

 Areas and trails that remain closed are: